 - Sometimes “#VALUE!
 Error” may occur while using formulas.
 This happens if any of the values in the arguments are formatted as text not as numeric values.

-In this article, I have tried to cover all the methods to calculate APR (Annual Percentage Rate) in excel.
+In this article, I have tried to cover all the methods to calculate APR (Annual Percentage Rate) in Excel.
 Take a tour of the practice workbook and download the file to practice by yourself.
 I hope you find it helpful.
 Please inform us in the comment section about your experience.
-We, the Exceldemy team, are always responsive to your queries.
 Stay tuned and keep learning.